-When you move metal like aluminium, lead, copper, zinc, and nickel you need flexible systems with an immense capacity for extreme weight and odd-sized cargo.
+When you move metals like aluminium, lead, copper, zinc, and nickel you need flexible systems with an immense capacity for extreme weight and odd-sized cargo.
 At DFDS, we use mobile loading platforms like cassettes and roll trailers made to handle very heavy cargo.
-DFDS was one of the first ferry operators to develop and use these open types of loading platforms, starting in the 1960s.
+DFDS was one of the first ferry operators to develop and use these open types of loading platforms.

 Our unique network of 24 ferry routes on a fixed schedule, 55 ferries, 8 port terminals, 9,000 trailer and container units, and 8,000+ local ferry and logistics experts across Europe and Turkey will secure on-time delivery, every time.
 That’s why so many metal and steel logistics customers trust us to move their businesses and people.

 When you invest in and share metal-handling equipment with a pool of other vessels like we do, total cost of ownership is divided, and the equipment is more actively utilised.

 Our global equipment pot consists of 11,000 pieces of cargo carrier and security equipment.
 We have thousands of roll trailers and cassettes that make handling and moving cargo a fast and easy affair.

 We can do temporary modifications if necessary, and always offer flexible solutions for any industry or customer across our widespread routes.

 The result is quick, cost-efficient and reliable shipments of large volumes of steel across Europe and Turkey.